sci-42ver/SICP/sicp_exercise.md

         since it can be proved more formally.
       - > Heres another iterative solution, counting up (with no relation with the adjacent `(f-iter n a b c)`) is similar to `(f-iter 2 1 0 3)`.
+  - new wiki
+    - > Note that this solution's use of cond and else is optional.
+Since there are only two alternatives, you could use if instead of cond, without any else clause. trivial
+    - the last comment
+      - > treat the input variable and the counter as separate variables;
+        This seems to be unnecessary since the solution locationed top doesn't mix them
+      - > keep the input variables in the same order they appear in the specification. already done in "the solution locationed top"
+      - > Neither version does any unnecessary calculations i.e. exit when one of `a b c` is the result expected.
+      - Solution 2 is ~~same as~~ similar to my trivial modification for `(f_iter n)`.
+      - > the result of this called on a floating-point input might differ by a small amount from the result of the recursive version called on the same input.
+        Their calling orders are [converse](https://en.wikipedia.org/wiki/Converse_(logic)) to each other.
 - [x] 1.12 trivial by the footnote definition.
   - wiki
     - the 2nd ~~manipulates with the wrong input cases~~